Partitions in quantum theory: Introduction

 There are, however, many situations in which it proves advantageous to think top-down.
 This is because, in contrast with the compositional one, the decompositional approach does not posit a system's partition as written in stone: it allows one to consider scenarios in which this partition depends on the features of the situation at hand, and/or on the perspective one decides to adopt on it.
 Consequently, and even more crucially, it is the appropriate setting for \textit{comparing} different ways of partitioning a same system.
 In other words, not only does it permit us to state that $\Om$ can be partitioned either into $A_1$ and $A_2$ or into $B_1$ and $B_2$, but it then allows us to study their interplay -- e.g., whether $A_1$ is included in $B_1$, whether the information in $A_1$ corresponds to correlations between $B_1$ and $B_2$, whether one can find a common fine-graining of these two bipartitions into a quadripartition, etc.

 Research directions that require to compare different partitions are, in fact, ubiquitous; let us just briefly mention a few examples from currently active research subjects in the field of quantum foundations.
 A first instance is quantum causal modelling \cite{Allen2017, barrett2019, barrett2021cyclic, Ormrod2023}: there, it can be seen that a unitary channel's causal structure comes down to how it relates the partition of its input into subsystems to the partition of its output.
-Quantum reference frames \cite{Bartlett2007, Giacomini2017, vanrietvelde2018, Carette2023} provide another example from a completely different direction: it has been demonstrated \cite{AliAhmad2021} that they essentially correspond to a relativity of subsystems, i.e.\ to the possibility to carve the world in different ways, with quantum reference frame transformations precisely embodying how these partitions relate.\footnote{See especially Ref.\ \cite{castroruiz2021} for an approach to quantum reference frames that resonates particularly closely with our considerations in this paper.} Finally, in the controversy \cite{Procopio2014, Rubino2016, oreshkov2019time, paunkovic2020causal, Felce2021, Vilasini2022, Ormrod2023, delaHamette2022, Vilasini2025} on whether an architecture called the Quantum Switch \cite{chiribella2013quantum} has been realised or merely simulated in the lab, it has been widely acknow\-led\-ged that a critical question is that of identifying relevant events, serving as the relata of causal relations.
+Quantum reference frames \cite{Bartlett2007, Giacomini2017, vanrietvelde2018, Carette2023} provide another example from a completely different direction: it has been demonstrated \cite{AliAhmad2021} that they essentially correspond to a relativity of subsystems, i.e.\ to the possibility to carve the world in different ways, with quantum reference frame transformations precisely embodying how these partitions relate.\footnote{See especially Ref.\ \cite{castroruiz2021} for an approach to quantum reference frames that resonates particularly closely with our considerations in this paper.
+The algebraic approach has also recently led to progress for the obtention of non-diverging entropies in the context of quantum gravity \cite{DeVuyst2024, DeVuyst2024bis} and lattice gauge theories \cite{Araujo-Regado2025}.} Finally, in the controversy \cite{Procopio2014, Rubino2016, oreshkov2019time, paunkovic2020causal, Felce2021, Vilasini2022, Ormrod2023, delaHamette2022, Vilasini2025} on whether an architecture called the Quantum Switch \cite{chiribella2013quantum} has been realised or merely simulated in the lab, it has been widely acknow\-led\-ged that a critical question is that of identifying relevant events, serving as the relata of causal relations.
 Such events are essentially `subsystems in spacetime' \cite{oreshkov2019time, Wechs2022, wechs2024}; in that perspective, the move from one notion of events to another is yet another case of a repartition.